 The pancakes I grew up with as a child and now cook for my own children are crêpe style as opposed to American style.
 Savory with spinach and cheese, or sweet with chocolate, I love my Irish pancakes!
 The official day to eat pancakes in Ireland is on ‘Pancake Tuesday‘, when the majority of the country get their flour and pans out, rustle up a batch and smother them in fruit, cream, chocolate or syrup.
 I love the simplicity of freshly squeezed lemon and sugar sprinkled over mine.
 And I don’t need an official day because in our household we enjoy them weekly.

 The best thing about cooking pancakes is that they are so easy to make.
 You only need five ingredients.
 And you’ll most likely find these in your kitchen anyway.
 Flour, milk, egg, salt and butter or oil to fry!
 Simples.

-An Easy Peasy Pancake Recipe
+Easy Peasy Pancake Recipe

-One cup of all-purpose flour
+- A cup of plain flour